Here's Who's On and Off the List of Trump's Most Likely VPs - ExBulletin

 Getty Images Timeline

+On May 13, Vance lamented the psychological torture he said Trump endures in the dingy courtroom in a tweet Monday, before appearing alongside Sen. Rick Scott, R-Fla., outside the courthouse, where Vance arrested Judge Juan Merchan's daughter, Loren Merchan. , for his role at a consulting firm that works with Democratic candidates (something Trump is not allowed to do under a hush order issued by Merchan).

+On May 11, Trump denied a report that his former challenger, former South Carolina Governor Nikki Haley (who has not supported Trump since dropping out of the race) was in the running for his vice presidential pick , writing on Truth Social that she was not considered. . . . but I wish him good luck!

-On May 6, Trump shared his views on 11 potential vice presidential candidates at Mar-a-Lago this weekend, calling Sen. Tim Scott, R-S.C., incredible as a surrogate for campaign ; North Dakota Governor Doug Burgum is very rich (Forbes estimates he is worth at least $100 million); and South Dakota Gov. Kristi Noem, someone I love, he reportedly said in a recording obtained by Axios.
+On May 6, Trump shared his views on 11 potential vice presidential candidates at a fundraiser at Mar-a-Lago, calling Sen. Tim Scott, R-S.C., incredible as as a campaign substitute; North Dakota Governor Doug Burgum is very rich (Forbes estimates he is worth at least $100 million); and South Dakota Gov. Kristi Noem, someone I love, he reportedly said in a recording obtained by Axios.

 On April 29, Trump eliminated Arizona Senate candidate Kari Lake from his shortlist, the Washington Post reported, citing five anonymous sources who said Trump had expressed annoyance and frustration with Lake and had sought to distance himself from her, fearing she would lose the Arizona Senate race and she would be associated with his loss.

-On April 28, Trump showed increased interest in Burgum, hosting him and his wife at Mar-a-Lago over Easter, Axios reported, citing four sources familiar with the matter who said Trump repeatedly brought up the Burgum's name in recent weeks as someone who had little. baggage and the ability to attract moderate voters.
+On April 28, Trump showed increased interest in Burgum, hosting him and his wife at Mar-a-Lago over Easter, Axios reported, citing four sources familiar with the matter who said Trump brought up Burgums' name to several times in recent weeks as someone who had little baggage. and the ability to attract moderate voters.

 On April 28, Trump met with Florida Governor Ron DeSantis in Miami, the Washington Post reported, raising speculation that he might be in the running, although the meeting was reportedly intended to recruit DeSantis' donor network for helping Trump and burying the hatchet after Trump repeatedly attacked DeSantis while he was still in the presidential race.